11th Grade Reading List

 Reading Suggestions for 11th Graders from the Weber County Library

-In the not-too-distant future, when biotechnological advances have made synthetic bodies and brains possible but illegal, a seventeen-year-old girl, recovering from a serious accident and suffering from memory lapses, learns a startling secret about her existence.
+In the near future, when biotechnological advances have made synthetic bodies and brains possible but illegal, a teen learns the secrets about her existence.

 Pearl Witherington Cornioley, one of the most celebrated female World War II resistance fighters, shares her remarkable story in this firsthand account of her experience as a special agent for the British Special Operations Executive (SOE).